Creating a Forest for Learning

 What are we doing about it.

 To help address these issues we've developed our Creating a Forest for Learning initiative.
-Which aims to give every schoolchild in the Forest the chance to regularly spend some of their school day learning outdoors in a woodland setting.
-Whether it's maths, English or science; bug hunting, den building or fire-lighting; research shows that all learning in the outdoors can bring massive benefits to a child’s confidence, understanding and engagement.
-So far, we’ve doubled the number of schools taking their children outdoors.
+This aims to give every schoolchild in the Forest the chance to regularly spend some of their school day learning outdoors in a woodland setting.
+Whether it's maths, English or science; bug-hunting, den-building or fire-lighting; research shows that all learning in the outdoors can bring massive benefits to a child’s confidence, understanding and engagement.
+So far, we’ve doubled the number of schools taking their children outdoors from fewer than 20% to 40%.
+The next step is to have every primary school in the National Forest engaged in outdoor learning, encouraging them to adopt our five point plan:

 What can you do to help.

 We want the National Forest to be the first place in the country where every child can enjoy regular outdoor learning.
 For this, we need passionate people like you to help.
 By donating, you become part of the story.
-Supporting us to train teachers in outdoor learning skills, so that they have the confidence to lead their own sessions, and helping to provide schools with outdoor woodland classrooms in their own grounds.
+Supporting us to create woodlands close to where people live, work and go to school.
+Your donation will support our community and access programmes to ensure woodlands are accessible to everyone.
+It will help to train community groups and teachers in outdoor learning and woodland management skills, so that they have the confidence to lead their own sessions in their local woodland.
 With your support, we can remove the barriers that prevent children from experiencing outdoor learning.
-So that things like cost, transport, risk and expertise no longer stop schools from making outdoor learning a regular part of their teaching.
+So that things like access to woodland, transport, costs, perceived risk and expertise no longer stop schools from making outdoor learning a regular part of their teaching.

 Make a donation.